ridiculousfish/libdivide/README.md

   algo:  The algorithm used.
 See libdivide_*_get_algorithm
 ```

-The benchmarking utility will also verify that each function returns the same value, so "benchmark" is valuable for its verification as well.
+The benchmarking utility will also verify that each function returns the same value,
+so "benchmark" is valuable for its verification as well.

+## Contributing

-Before sending in patches to libdivide, please run the tester to completion with all four types, and the benchmark utility for a reasonable period, to ensure that you have not introduced a regression.
+Before sending in patches to libdivide, please run the tester to completion with all four types,
+and the benchmark utility for a reasonable period, to ensure that you have not introduced a
+regression.

 Happy hacking!